 Merrill Distributing, family owned for three generations, celebrated a milestone anniversary in 2012: 100 years in business.
-The Merrill Candy Company, as it was then called, was incorporated in August, 1912 in Merrill, Wisconsin as a candy manufacturing business owned by Adam P. Schewe and presently owned by his son and grandson, Ralph and John Schewe.
+The Merrill Candy Company, as it was then called, was incorporated in August, 1912 in Merrill, Wisconsin as a candy manufacturing business owned by Adam P. Schewe and presently owned by his grandson, John Schewe.
 Based on high product quality and high grade fancy packaging, their chocolate bars and bulk candy became known locally and throughout the Midwest, utilizing nationwide distribution, using the registered brand name “Merrillite”.

 Over the next 25 years, rapid expansion required a larger location in Merrill, an aggressive sales organization, secure national distributors and brokers as well as the employment of 70 individuals.
 The company also began a wholesale division; distributing cigars and candies manufactured by other companies, such as Swisher, Hershey and Mars, along with paper, chemical cleaning, and janitorial supplies.
 As the years progressed, the company expanded its wholesale operation by including cigarettes, tobacco and allied products, distributed to many Wisconsin communities.